vmware/container-service-extension/docs/cse3_1/CSE_CONFIG.md

 The output of the command varies slightly depending on the target VCD server maximum api version that CSE is configured with.
-Only supported message bus type for api version 33.0 and 34.0 is AMQP.
+Only supported message bus type for api version 34.0 is AMQP.
 For api version >= 35.0, the default message bus type is MQTT.
 For api version >= 36.0, MQTT enablement is must and AMQP is not supported by CSE.

 Edit this file to add values from your vCloud Director installation.
 The